sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 ### Create a Sensu service check to monitor the status of the dummy app

-To automatically monitor the status of the dummy app, we'll create an asset that lets the Sensu agents use a [Sensu HTTP plugin](https://github.com/portertech/sensu-plugins-go).
+To automatically monitor the status of the dummy app, create an asset that lets the Sensu agent use a [Sensu HTTP plugin][6].

 **1. Create the `check-plugins` asset.**